MicrosoftDocs/power-automate-docs/articles/desktop-flows/configure-desktop-flow-logs.md

 | Forever | Less than or equal to 0 (zero) minutes |

 > [!NOTE]
 > Before enabling logs V2, make sure you have sufficient Dataverse database capacity that would support the data retention settings and aligns with your capacity planning, entitlement and adjust as necessary.
-See the [Sample Dataverse capacity demand calculations for logs V2](#dataverse-capacity-demand-calculations-for-logs-v2) section below for some sizing examples.
+See the [Sample Dataverse capacity demand calculations for logs V2](#dataverse-capacity-demand-calculations-for-logs-v2) following section for some sizing examples.

 ## Key differences of desktop flow logs V1 and V2